-To many, the stereotypical alcoholic is someone often visibly drunk or hungover.
+To many people, the stereotypical alcoholic is someone often visibly drunk or hungover.
 This person struggles with jobs, finances, and relationships, and engages in risky behavior.
-It is clear to most people they encounter that they have a problem.
-Their drinking has a significantly negative effect on their daily life.
+It’s clear to most people they encounter that they have a problem.

-While this is true for some people with alcohol use disorder, many others who struggle with alcohol don’t fit this stereotype.
-Some individuals are able to drink excessively while appearing sober or “normal” to others.
+But there have always been people who struggle with alcohol and don’t fit this stereotype.
+Some individuals are seemingly able to drink excessively while appearing sober or “normal” to others.
 They maintain jobs and relationships, and may even shine in these areas.
 Such a person is often termed a “high-functioning alcoholic.”

-A high-functioning alcoholic is someone who meets the criteria for an alcohol use disorder, but shows few outward signs of it.
-They are seemingly able to maintain their career, personal life, and health.
+A high-functioning alcoholic is someone who meets the criteria for an alcohol use disorder, but shows few outward signs of it.1 They are seemingly able to maintain their career, personal life, and health.

 Some of these individuals may drink moderately or steadily throughout the day.
-Others may remain sober during the day, then binge heavily on nights or weekends.
+Others might remain sober during the day, then binge heavily on nights or weekends.
 But what all high-functioning alcoholics have in common is that they are drinking more than is safe for their health, and seemingly getting away with it.

 - Drinking is a big part of their life; they may obsess over the next drink, or prefer social events involving alcohol.

-- They joke about being an alcoholic or having a problem with drinking.
+- They sometimes joke about being an alcoholic or having a problem with drinking.

 - They drink when they are alone, in the morning, or throughout the day.